EktaMehra/heritage_housing/README.md

 ### Source

-The datasets used in this project were provided as part of the Code Institute's Predictive Analytics module.
+The datasets used in this project are available on Kaggle and were provided as part of the Code Institute's Predictive Analytics module.
 They consist of real-world housing records and client-specific inherited properties.

 ### Licensing